IntuitivePhysics/IntuitivePhysics/_posts/2021-05-09-maxwell-equations-overview.md

 author: Michael Huang

-description: An intuitive explanation of Lorentz force law and Maxwell's Equations in integral form and differential force, with focus on their interconnections and individual roles.
+description: An intuitive explanation of Lorentz force law and Maxwell's Equations in integral form and differential form, with focus on their interconnections and individual roles.

 tags:
     - electromagnetism